a-schild/jave2/README.md

 - **2.4.5-SNAPSHOT**
    - Prepared for next development steps
    - Added video and audio quality flags for conversion (see VideoAttributes.quality and AudioAttributes.quality)
+   - Changed aac de/encoder from libvo_aacenc to default aac settings from ffmpeg
+   - Upgraded windows and osx binaries to 4.1 from https://ffmpeg.zeranoe.com/builds/
+   - Upgraded linux binaries to 4.1 from https://johnvansickle.com/ffmpeg/
 - **2.4.4**
    - More informative error message when not finding ffmpeg executable
    - Added option to copy over meta data if possible (setMapMetaData(true) in EncodingAttributes)